tudelft3d/AdTree/README.md

 [here](https://github.com/tudelft3d/adtree/releases).

 AdTree depends on some third-party libraries and most dependencies are included in the distribution except [Boost](https://www.boost.org/).
-So you will need to have Boost install first.
+So you will need to have Boost installed first.

 Note: AdTree uses a stripped earlier version of [Easy3D](https://github.com/LiangliangNan/Easy3D), which is not compatible with the latest version.